-Registration is now open for the 9th Annual National Library Legislative Day
+Online registration is now open for National Library Legislative Day!

 Every year, hundreds of library supporters, leaders and patrons meet with members of Congress during the two-day event to advocate for national library funding.
 As part of the event, participants will receive training and briefings to prepare them for meetings with their members of Congress.

 A scholarship opportunity is available for first-time National Library Legislative Day participants.
 The White House Conference on Library and Information Services Taskforce (WHCLIST) and the ALA Washington Office are calling for nominations for the WHCLIST Award, the award provides a stipend ($300 and two free nights at a D.C. hotel) to a non-librarian participant in National Library Legislative Day.
 Apply now.

 - Click here to book online (Please select your arrival and departure) - the code for online registration is: ALA017

 - Call toll free 1-888-513-7445.
 Be sure to reference the American Library Association group when making reservations, or provide the Reservation ID: American Library Assn - National Library Legislative Day